Epicurtious/FinViz-Hyperlinks/README.md

 FinViz Hyperlinks

-Any questions on the "How To Run" part, text me or google is useful too.
+Any questions or problems on the "How To Run" part, text me or google is useful too.

 How To Run:
 Install Python 3.7.4(or the latest version)